Need to know

 We extensively test each mattress, aiming to identify if it will change in firmness over time, and whether you can rely on it to deliver the same standard of comfort over its lifetime.

-We also look at things such as how well they repel sweat, and how saggy or bouncy they are, to give each product a final CHOICE Expert Rating.
-Find out more about how we test mattresses
+We also look at things such as how well the mattresses repel sweat, and how saggy or bouncy they are, to give each product a final CHOICE Expert Rating.
+Find out more about how we test mattresses.

-Here, we highlight some key things we learned from our recent review to help you when shopping for the mattress of your dreams.
+Here, we highlight some key things we learned from our recent test to help you when shopping for the mattress of your dreams.

 2. Never pay full price

-CHOICE mattress expert Peter Zaluzny says you should never be afraid to haggle on the price of a mattress.
+Peter says you should never be afraid to haggle on the price of a mattress.

 "CHOICE has been buying mattresses for years for our tests and we've found many retailers have a lot of room to move when it comes to price," he explains.
 "Sales are pretty frequent too, so there's really no reason to pay the recommended retail price for a mattress.

 "If you're confident and have done your research, you can usually shave a decent amount off the price tag by haggling.
-Just ask them 'what's the best you can do?' and start from there."
+Just ask them, 'What's the best you can do?' and go from there."

 We've found many retailers have a lot of room to move when it comes to price, so there's really no reason to pay the recommended retail price for a mattress